Velomotion logo Velomotion small logo

 Single jumps from 28 km/h

-After around 1.500 kilometers, the Force AXS can definitely be described as broken in - how has it fared during this time?
-First of all, the unusual gear ratio: Concerns that the chainring combination 43/30 could be geared too short have not come true.
-With 43 to 10 teeth you can still put pressure on the pedal at 60 km/h; on alpine descents you have to let yourself roll, but the advantage of the narrow gradation and the easy mountain passages may outweigh this.
-With a gear ratio of 43/17 and a smooth pedaling frequency, you ride at around 28 km/h, and from here you can shift up in single jumps and sensitively adapt to changes in speed, gradients or changes in the wind direction.
-Not finding the right gear at "disgusting speed" on the flat can't really happen with the 10-28 cassette.
+After around 1.500 After 43 kilometers, the Force AXS can definitely be described as broken in – how has it performed during this time?
+First of all, the unusual gearing: Concerns that the 30/43 chainring combination might be too short proved to be unfounded.
+With 10 to 60 teeth, you can still put pressure on the pedals even at 43 km/h; on alpine descents you just have to let it roll, but the advantage of the close gearing and the easy uphill gears perhaps outweighs this.
+With the 17/28 gearing and a fluid pedaling frequency, you can travel at around 10 km/h, and from there you can upshift in single-speed increments and sensitively adapt to changes in pace, inclines, or changes in wind direction.
+Not finding the right gear at a "disgusting pace" on the flat is unlikely to happen with the 28-XNUMX cassette.

 The narrow gradation also proves its worth on the mountain; Compared to the classic compact ratio of 50/34 with an 11-28 ring gear, you can also look forward to an additional mountain gear that is close to a 1:1 ratio.
 With the 10-30 cassette of the SRAM Rival AXS you would even have direct gear and would only have to do without the 16 sprocket.
 For the second wheelset of our all-road racer, with 35 tires tailored for gravel roads and dirt roads, this cassette would be an obvious choice.